LASIK permanently thins and weakens the cornea, which may lead to progressive steepening and bulging (ectasia).

 Photos of post-LASIK ectatic corneas

+The image below on the left is a photo of a patient who had LASIK in 1997.
+He developed corneal ectasia (bulging) and started losing his vision several years later.
 The image below on the right shows the protrusion of a cornea which developed post-LASIK ectasia.
 The abnormal corneal curvature results in severe visual distortion which is not correctable with glasses or soft contact lenses.

 The image below on the left shows a cornea with post-LASIK ectasia treated with INTACS.
 The patient had LASIK in 2000 and developed ectasia 2 years later.
 INTACS were inserted in 2006 in an unsuccessful attempt to smooth out the corneal surface.
 In 2007 white blood cells and protein materials began adhering to the medial aspect of the plastic inserts.
 The INTACS are at the anterior corneal surface causing the patient discomfort and increased visual aberrations.